RogueFlotilla/ScnMsg/README.md

 | ![Screenshot of the HTML footer code and a date script](./readme_images/html_file_blocks.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | The footer of the report contains copyright and license details.
 There is also a script that contains code generating a date for the time the report was created to be used in the header.
 Both of these detail not only create a professional looking report, but provide important information to the reader. |

 ## Future Improvements
+The following areas for future improvement of expansion of this software have been identified
 - [ ] Implement sending of emails
+- [ ] Cleanup code (effciency / clarity)
+- [ ] Implement robust commenting for complex code